 PT, MS, Executive Director

-Robert J. Hibner, PT, MS is the C.E.O. of Rehabilitative Services, Inc. He is a 1978 graduate of the Physical Therapy program at the Ohio State University and has a Master’s degree from the University of Indianapolis in Orthopedic Physical Therapy.
+Robert J. Hibner, PT, MS is the C.E.O. of Rehabilitative Services, Inc. Bob is a 1978 graduate of the Physical Therapy program at The Ohio State University and has a Master’s degree from the University of Indianapolis in Orthopedic Physical Therapy.
+Bob initially was a Physical Therapist at the Kettering Medical Center in Dayton before returning to his hometown in 1980 to found the Community Sports and Therapy Center at Mercer Health.

-Karen currently specializes in the geriatric population, both in home health and extended care facilities.
-She has advance coursework in current concepts such as home care, LSVT BIG®, lymphedema management, functional gait biomechanics, hemiplegic gait, stroke recovery, fall prevention, dementia, chronic obstructive pulmonary disease, and therapeutic exercise for the elderly.
-She is also experienced in hospice care, inpatients, and orthopedic outpatients.
+Karen currently specializes in the geriatric population in home health settings, as well as treatment of inpatients.
+She has advance coursework in current concepts such as home care, LSVT BIG®, functional gait biomechanics, hemiplegic gait, stroke recovery, fall prevention, dementia, chronic obstructive pulmonary disease, and therapeutic exercise for the elderly.
+She is also experienced in extended care facilities, hospice care, and orthopedic outpatients.

 Julie graduated from Miami University in 1995 with a Bachelor of Arts degree.
 She then attended Andrews University, where she earned a Master’s Degree in Physical Therapy in 1997.
 She has been with Community Sports and Therapy Center since 2001.